raspberrypilearning/lineup/en/step_3.md

 --- /task ---

 --- task ---
-Now you need a loop to add the first ten coordinates to the lists.
-So how many times should the loop repeat?
+Now you need a loop to add some coordinates to the lists.

+How many times should the loop repeat?

 In this case it is ten - one time for each column in the grid.
-As you've set up the custom block to take `columns` as a parameter, you can use this value.
+As you've set up the custom block to take `columns`{:class="blockmoreblocks"} as a parameter, you can use this value.

 ```blocks
 define generate positions (rows)(columns)